FigureTechnologies/restricted-marker-transfer-smart-contract/README.md

 [codecov-badge]: https://codecov.io/gh/FigureTechnologies/restricted-marker-transfer-smart-contract/branch/main/graph/badge.svg
 [codecov-report]: https://codecov.io/gh/FigureTechnologies/restricted-marker-transfer-smart-contract

+## Background

+As a holder of a restricted marker, there is no way to transfer those coins without being granted marker transfer permissions or having an account with the permissions to initiate the transfer.
+This contract allows an account that holds a restricted marker to initiate a transfer that can then be approved or rejected by a marker admin.

 ## Assumptions

 This README assumes you are familiar with writing and deploying smart contracts to the